marq24/ha-goecharger-api2/README.md

 After the integration was added, you can use the 'config' button to adjust your settings, you can additionally modify the update interval
 <a id="pvsurplus"></a>

-Please note, that some of the available sensors are __not__ enabled by default.
+Please note that some of the available sensors are __not__ enabled by default.

 ## go-eCharger

 ### Enable PV Surplus Charging via HA automation

 When you use this integration, you do not need the additional hardware (go-eController) in order to allow PV surplus charging.
-The only thing that is required to add a __Home Assistant automation__ fetching the data from your grid & solar power entities and provide this data to a service of this integration.
+The only thing that is required is to add a __Home Assistant automation__ fetching the data from your grid & solar power entities and provide this data to a service of this integration.

 __If you are not familiar with 'creating an automation in Home Assistant', then [you might like to start with a tutorial explaining the basics of automation in HA](https://www.home-assistant.io/getting-started/automation/).__